BuilderIO/builder/packages/utils/README.md

 ## extendAsyncProps

-`extendAsyncProps` is similar to `getAsyncProps` except it looks up the inputs by name across components and map its props to the result of the asynchronus mapper function passed.
+`extendAsyncProps` it extends any component options (props) that matches the mapper asynchrnously.

 ### Example